Staying warm in winter

 Nearly everyone can wear merino-wool socks, but people with extra-sensitive skin can wear inexpensive silk or poly sock liners under wool or mohair socks.

-Fleece isn't as warm as wool and doesn't conform to the foot as well, but it dries faster, isn't itchy and is a little cheaper.
+Fleece socks aren't as warm as wool and don't conform to the foot as well, but they dry faster and aren't itchy.

-No Minnesotan can ever have enough cold-weather gear.
+No northerner ever can have enough cold-weather gear.
 But even a few key pieces will let people stop worrying and love the cold.